 - Mount Saint Mary's Child Development Center – Los Angeles (link - http://www.msmu.edu/undergraduate-bachelor-programs/child-development/child-development-center.aspx)

-- Junior Blind of America – Los Angeles (link https://www.juniorblind.org/)
+- Wayfinder Family Services – Los Angeles (link - https://www.wayfinderfamily.org/)

-- Girls Club of Los Angeles – https://www.girlsclubla.org/
+- Girls Club of Los Angeles – Los Angeles (link - https://www.girlsclubla.org/)

-- Carmelitos and Harbor Hills Housing Development After School Programs – Long Beach and Lomita (link https://www.hacola.org/public-housing/resident-services-program-(rsp))
+- Harbor Hills Housing Development After School Program – Lomita (link - https://www.hacola.org/public-housing/resident-services-program-(rsp))